 Ready to get started?

-With Team Performance Reports from CoSchedule, you’ll:
+With the Team Management Dashboard from CoSchedule, you’ll:

 Andrew S. Grove, former chairman and CEO at Intel, writes about the concept of removing unnecessary tasks from processes in his book, High Output Management.
 He calls this work simplification.